relaxbro/MuteApplication/README.md

 # MuteApplication

 Easily mute different applications. ctrl +  shift + m toggles mute for selected application.
+Can be used when application is not in focus.

 ## Current